-COVERING: Morocco/Western Sahara, Tunisia
+COVERING: Tunisia, Western Sahara

-The regional delegation based in Tunis, which has been operating since 1987, regularly visits people deprived of their freedom in Tunisia to monitor their treatment and conditions of detention.
+The regional delegation based in Tunis, which has been operating since 1987, visits people deprived of their freedom in Tunisia, monitoring their treatment and conditions of detention.
 It addresses issues of humanitarian concern arising from the aftermath of the Western Sahara conflict.
-It promotes implementation of IHL by the authorities, including its integration into national legislation and into training programmes for the armed forces.
-The Red Crescent Societies in the region are essential partners in this process.
+It promotes awareness of IHL among the authorities, armed forces and other armed groups, as well as implementation of the law by these actors.
+The ICRC supports the Tunisian Red Crescent in building its capacities.

 BUDGET IN KCHF

-Protection 1,850
+Protection 1,461

-Assistance 2,108
+Assistance 2,575

-Prevention 1,211
+Prevention 1,074

-Cooperation with National Societies 639
+Cooperation with National Societies 300

-General -
+General 50

-Total 5,808
+Total 5,459

-Of which: Overheads 354

-Of which: Overheads 354

-Of which: Overheads PERSONNEL 354
+Of which: Overheads 333

-, 354